Juniper/terraform-provider-mist/docs/resources/site_setting.md

 - `custom_versions` (Map of String) Property key is the SRX Hardware model (e.g. "SRX4600")
 - `enabled` (Boolean)
 - `snapshot` (Boolean)
+- `version` (String) Firmware version to deploy (e.g. 23.4R2-S5.5).
+Optional, used when custom_versions not specified

 <a id="nestedatt--juniper_srx--gateways"></a>